googleapis/google-api-nodejs-client/README.md

-  google,   // The top level object used to access services drive_v3, // For every service client, there is an exported namespace Auth,     // Namespace for auth related types
-} from 'googleapis';
+  google,   // The top level object used to access services drive_v3, // For every service client, there is an exported namespace Auth,     // Namespace for auth related types Common,   // General types used throughout the library } from 'googleapis';

 // Note: using explicit types like `Auth.GoogleAuth` are only here for